iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted142004/report.md

 <img src="4_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 4 reviews"/>
 </p>

+> I hope this app helps save the lives of the people who are passengers on the planet Earth in the year 2021 and beyond.may the force be with you.😷👽💫💪💀🙏<br> :date: __2021-02-05 02:28:29__

 > So far no good because after more than a month of having the app it never showed me a single case of someone near by being positive for Covid19 so this app needs work or be part of another better app...Alone is not working well or is there nobody actually positive for this Pandemic in my area, which I doubt.
 People do not want to show strangers about their situations, do not blame them, needs a new path and way to release this to us who do not, hope to never get such a horrible sickness...<br> :date: __2021-01-09 23:41:56__

 > Good<br> :date: __2021-01-02 15:41:38__